sainathnani/MagnitFrontend/README.md

 The focus was on logic and loading Questions/Options dyncamically with little concentration on CSS.

 ## Tools and Platforms Used
-   Tools -  WebStorm
+   `Tools -  WebStorm,
-   UI Framework - Angular
+   UI Framework - Angular`

 ## Development server